 In order to receive financial aid, you must meet the Satisfactory Academic Progress (SAP) requirements.
 SAP denotes a student’s successful completion of coursework that is applied to an eligible degree-seeking or post-baccalaureate teacher certificate program.
 Regulations require that all students who receive the benefit of Federal Title IV assistance must maintain SAP.
 Texas State applies the SAP standards to all federal, state and institutional financial assistance programs.
-The only exceptions are for the TEXAS Grant, B-On-Time and TEACH Grant, which have separate Satisfactory Academic Progress requirements as defined by applicable law.
+The only exception is for the TEXAS Grant which has separate Satisfactory Academic Progress requirements as defined by applicable law.
 To view the program-specific SAP requirements, visit TEXAS Grant SAP, and Bobcat Promise Renewal Criteria

 - Minimum GPA

 At the end of each evaluation period (end of spring semester), you must have achieved at least a minimum cumulative Texas State GPA in order to remain eligible for financial aid.
 The GPA requirements are indicated in the below table.

 Minimum Cumulative Texas State GPA Requirements Degree or Certificate Minimum Cumulative Texas State GPA 1st Bachelor’s 2.0 2nd Bachelor’s 2.0 Post-Baccalaureate Teacher Certificate 3.0 Master’s 3.0 Doctoral 3.0